|11 Apr 2021

-Everyone who registered at least four weeks prior to the event – by midnight on September 6th – will have their race number posted out a few weeks prior to the event.
+Everyone who registered at least five weeks prior to the event – by midnight on January 23rd – will have their race number sent out to them.
 If you registered with an Auckland Half Marathon Series (AHMS) Series Pass, you will receive race numbers for all five events in the series – plus your free hoodie – by courier.
 For those entering just the Devonport event, your personalised race number will arrive through the mail.

 Keep your race number safe!
 Your race number includes your integrated, disposable timing tag on the back.
 Because of this, replacement bibs cost $10 – so don’t lose yours!

 I Don’t Have My Race Number Yet!

-If you registered after September 6th, you will need to collect your race number (and hoodie if you purchased an AHMS Series Pass) from the Registration tent at the race venue on race weekend.
+If you registered after January 23rd, you will need to collect your race number from the Registration tent at the race venue on race weekend.
 There are two opportunities to do this:

 - Pre-race registration runs from 4pm – 5pm at the race venue on the day prior to the event (Saturday)